-We then learned the basics: KAT-TUN is composed of K-amenashi Kazuya, A-kanishi Jin, T-aguchi Junnosuke, T-anaka Koki, U-eda Tatsuya, and N-akamaru Yuichi; they are talents trained and managed by one of the biggest entertainment agencies in Japan, Johnny’s Entertainment (JE); and they’ve been very popular since 2002.
+After that fateful encounter we learned the basics: KAT-TUN is composed of K-amenashi Kazuya, A-kanishi Jin, T-aguchi Junnosuke, T-anaka Koki, U-eda Tatsuya, and N-akamaru Yuichi; they are talents trained and managed by one of the biggest entertainment agencies in Japan, Johnny’s Entertainment (JE), and they’ve been very popular since 2002.

-But fast forward to eight years later, a lot of things happened, Jin (the very first man I loved as a fangirl) decided to leave the group and start a career as a solo artist in 2010.
+Jin, the very first man I loved as a fangirl, decided to leave KAT-TUN and start a career as a solo artist in 2010.

-Many fans were, of course, not amused by Jin’s decision.
-Some were even seriously hurt.
-But since my sister and I already encountered a devastating “group split” with TVXQ! in 2009, we didn’t make a big deal out of KAT-TUN losing its original ‘A’ anymore.
+Many fans were, of course, not pleased with Jin’s decision.
+But since my sister and I already encountered a devastating “group split” with TVXQ! in 2009, we just went with reality and accepted the fact that KAT-TUN’s original ‘A’ left the group.

 Jin Akanishi, the solo artist

-To be honest I haven’t been actively following his trail since he went solo.
+To be honest I haven’t been actively following Jin since he went solo.
 But I still do know a few of his works and these include:

-Disclaimer: Clearly I am not in the position to be technical about this, but good thing I also don’t intend to be.
+Disclaimer: Clearly I am not in the position to be technical about this.
+I also don’t intend to be.
 My opinion is purely based on sentiments that I acquired after seeing and hearing some of the fruits of his labor.
 But anyway…

 Jin really did us proud with ‘Hey What’s Up’.

-Now how did these factors convince me that it was a “good thing” that Jin went solo?
+Now why was it a “good thing” again that Jin went solo?

 Simple.
-These factors made me realize that going solo allowed him to spread his wings and share more of what he has to offer.
-And my best reference for this would be ‘Hey What’s Up’ because it displayed not only Jin’s awe-inspiring sound, but it also helped the world see that there is this side to Japan, particularly to Tokyo.
+Going solo allowed him to spread his wings and share more of what he has to offer.
+And my best reference for this would be ‘Hey What’s Up’ because it displayed not only Jin’s feel-good sound, but it also helped the world see that there is this side to Japan, particularly to Tokyo.
 The Japanese people know how to have this kind of fun and they’re quite good at it.

-And as a music lover myself, with biases aside, I thank Jin for writing and composing this song and for producing the music video exactly the way he did.
-Because whenever I feel like listening to some really ‘feel good’ songs, or watching something that can make me feel infinite, I have ‘Hey What’s Up’ to turn to.
+And as a music lover myself, biases aside, I thank Jin for writing and composing this song and for producing the music video exactly the way he did.
+Because whenever I feel like listening to some really ‘warm and fuzzy’ songs, or watching something that can make me feel infinite, I have ‘Hey What’s Up’ to turn to.

-All in all, I guess what I’ve been trying to say is, I love the artist he has become and he wouldn’t have reached this far if he wasn’t brave enough to defy the current back then.
+All in all I guess what I’ve been trying to say is I love the artist he has become.
+He wouldn’t have reached this far if he wasn’t brave enough to defy the current back then.
 For me, it was really a good thing that he did, went solo that is.

 A/N: None of the images used in this post are mine.
 Also, you might agree or disagree with me about this post, but please know that I do not intend to push this opinion down anyone’s throat.
 Every thought in here is purely mine and mine alone, and it’s totally fine if no one will agree with it or even appreciate it.
 But if you reached this far on the post, thanks for reading. 🙂